rculton/dashly/README.md

 - webhoseio
 	- Used to crawl news websites for information on movies & actors
 - itunes
 	- Used to fetch songs, song information, and music videos

+## Approach Used

+## Installation Instructions

+## Trello & Documentation

+## Unsolved Problems

+## Major Hurdles